 - Participate in shared community conversation with a cohort of other grantees

-- The grantee will share the project with the greater community at a JAA partner gathering in fall 2019, highlighting the experience implementing the project, successes, difficulties, impact and outcomes
+- The grantee will share the project with the greater community at a JAA partner gathering, highlighting the experience implementing the project, successes, difficulties, impact and outcomes

 Timeline & How to Apply

 Organizations may apply during the fall OR spring round.
 Organizations may apply for up to 3 projects, but only 1 project per agency per school year will be selected for funding.

 - Project Description.
 Provide a concise description of your inclusion project in 1-2 sentences.

 - Focus/Need.
 How will your project impact inclusion of individuals with disabilities in Jewish Atlanta, or make it possible for your organization to better serve individuals with disabilities?
 How do you know that this need exists?

 - Inspiration and Uniqueness.
 What is unique or innovative about your idea for your organization?
 Why is your project idea more likely to make an impact than your organization’s current approach?
 How does it enable your organization to address inclusion in a new way?

 - Target Audience & Participation.
 Describe the target audience or neighborhood your project will engage and how they will participate in the project.
 How many people will be engaged by your project activities?
 How is the concept relevant to the Jewish community?
 How will you involve people with lived experience?